 Depending upon the type and brand of disposable filters you use in your system, the filtering medium may be composed of polyester fibers, fiberglass or paper, and many will have wire mesh within them to provide support to those materials.
 Most have frames made of cardboard.
 Given the mix of materials – some easily recycled and some not – they generally cannot be tossed into your household recycling bin.

-However, if keeping those air filters out of the landfill is important to you, as it is to many of today’s more environmentally conscious homeowners, there are some specialized recycling services available for their disposal.
+However, if keeping those air filters out of the landfill is important to you, as it is to many of today’s more environmentally conscious homeowners, there are some specialized recycling air conditioning services available for their disposal.
 Some organizations offer a mail-in service, where members send used filters to them and, in some cases, receive new ones, made from recycled materials, in return.
 Others simply accept used filters for recycling, but do not provide or sell air filters to the public.
 Local HVAC service companies and air filter suppliers may participate in recycling programs as well, collecting used filters from the public to be sent on to specialized recycling centers.
-You can find these services via an internet search, or your own service professional may be able to recommend a local program.
+You can find these air conditioning services via an internet search, or your own service professional may be able to recommend a local program.

 Other Solutions To The Air Filter Pile-Up